MFA Directing/Screenwriting, Columbia University BA (Hons) Television Drama, University of Cape Town BA Film Production, University of Cape Town

 Experimenting with time and collective memory, Chantel’s films exist at the intersection of the supernatural and the speculative.
 Framing fiction through historical research, her narratives play out parallel to significant turning points in South African History.

-Chantel is the co-director of Girls in Film South Africa and a member of the Brooklyn Filmmakers Collective.
+Chantel is a co-director and former ambassador of Girls in Film South Africa and a member of the Brooklyn Filmmakers Collective.